 So, you have a credit card with a high interest rate, along with a high balance that sends a chill down your spine.
 What if you can’t pay it off soon?

-The balance will keep accruing interest, and you’ll end up paying more and more the longer it takes to eliminate.
+The existing balance will keep accruing interest charges, and you’ll end up paying more and more the longer it takes to eliminate.
 You’ll take one step back for every two steps forward.

 You might be ready for a balance transfer: That balance can be moved away from the card with the high APR to a different credit card, with a lower interest rate (preferably 0%).
 There’s typically a transfer fee, but not always.